A Weekend in Canterbury & Whitstable – Tips from a Local

 My favourite place to go for afternoon tea in Canterbury is the quintessentially English Tiny Tim’s Tearoom.
 I love the historic building it’s located in too.
 If you go make sure you go upstairs to the bathroom – it’s an adventure in itself where you might find a surprise.

-Saturday Afternoon – More history or feel good shopping?
+Choose from – More historic UNESCO sites or feel good shopping

 If you thought you were finished with historic sights then you’d be wrong.
 Canterbury has 2 more sites that, together with the Cathedral, earned the city it’s UNESCO listing.
 So if you want to explore more history also check out St Augustin’s Abbey and St Martin’s Church.